mabene/kuwahara/README.md

 GCD and the Accelerate framework are employed to speed up computations.
 Last but not least, a dedicated incremental algorithm is used to compute the filter.

+This implementation is meant for still images, not live video frames.
+For this filter, real-time performace on iOS devices seem difficult to achieve on either the CPU or the GPU.

 ## License ##

 BSD-style license.
 Can be used in commercial and non-commercial projects.